Civilization III Info Center

 - When culture reaches a certain point, the radius of your borders grows by one.
 The first increase comes at 10 Culture points, which will probably take 10 turns at the start of the game (your palace starts generating one culture point per turn).
 The amount you need to grow your borders increase by a factor of 10 each time, so they won’t expand again until you accumulate 100 culture points, and then after that 1,000, etc.

-- Get a city with a size 6 territory radius [size of you culture influenced borders, I'm assuming] and you've done it- this is actually much MUCH harder than it sounds.
+- Get a city with a size 6 territory radius and you’ve done it- this is actually much MUCH harder than it sounds.

 - Space Victory: The first Civ to *launch* the ship wins the game.